S3-working-group/s3-practical-guide/docs/all.md

 ### Changes 2019-05-01

+- refined glossary terms for agreement, organization and team, added glossary term for objective
+- Principle of Accountability: clarified individual accountability for work as well as for collaboration
+- _Contract For Successful Collaboration_: revised text
+- _Describe Deliverables_: added User Stories as an example for describing deliverables
+- _Double-Linked Hierarchy_: revised summary
+- _Delegate Circle_: refined summary
 - _Objection_: refined definition of objection and concern, added illustration for a process to qualify an objection
 - _Proposal Forming_: added missing process illustration
-- _Role Selection_: small amendmend to illustration
+- _Role Selection_: small amendment to illustration
+- _Transparent Salary_: explained what a salary formula is

 ### Changes 2019-03-08